skrfederico/plogger/README.md

 - Nav bar

-  - A header navigation bar with links to General Assembly (main) webpage, Hedwig's SEIR Flex cohort heroku webpage, a "New" option to create a new 'plog' and a search bar to help the user find specific 'plogs' using keywords.
+  - A header navigation bar with links to Phonecalls log (main) webpage -dummylink-, a "New" option to create a new 'plog' and a search bar to help the user find specific 'plogs' using keywords.

 - Sessions

   - Different users will have access to different features.
-The school staff has full CRUD, but the parents will only be able to read.
+The school staff has full CRUD options, but the parents will only be able to read.

 ## Screenshots